-Update 03/18/19: The New York Times reports that Home is expected to be finished “in a few months,” so it could be ready in time for the launch of Apple TV+ in the fall.
+When you can watch: The New York Times reports that Home is expected to be finished “in a few months,” though Apple does not yet list it as “coming soon.”

 Brie Larson CIA biography series

-There is no official title or release date yet for the series.
-Given that the deals have just been signed and the book isn’t even due out until October 2019, we’re not likely to see this one until sometime in 2020 or beyond.
+When you can watch: There is no official title or release date yet for the series.
+We’re not likely to see this one until sometime in 2020 or beyond.